• Skip to primary navigation

 Continue Playing

-Whoever answers the question correctly wins control of the board, which means that they choose the next question.
+Whoever gives the correct response first wins control of the board, which means that they choose the next question.
 They have to choose both a question category (e.g., Movies) AND a value that they want.

 Remove that-post it note from the board once it’s asked so that people know which questions have not yet been answered.
 That’s why I love the post-it note Jeopardy board, it allows people to see quickly what’s left.